The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Finding a Miniature Schnauzer puppy

 Breeders of Miniature Schnauzers can be found all over.
 You can get a referral from the American Miniature Schnauzer Club.

 First, know if you’re looking for a pedigreed, show-quality animal, or just a healthy one for a family pet.

 Research your breeder.
-You’ll want to know that the breeder is ethical and responsible.
-If you can visit the site, do that.
+You want to know that the breeder is ethical and responsible.
+So if you can visit the site, do that.

-This allows you to examine for yourself the conditions under which your potential pet lives.
+This lets you see for yourself how your potential pet lives.
 Ask questions about health history and get documentation before you commit to a purchase.

-A Miniature Schauzer puppy can cost anywhere from $500 to thousands of dollars.
+A Miniature Schnauzer puppy can cost anywhere from $500 to thousands of dollars.

-Miniature Schnauzer puppies are just about the cutest things on the planet.
+Miniature Schnauzer puppies are the cutest things on the planet.
 But don’t let their sweetness blind you!

-No matter how adorable the puppy looks, you still need to research the breeder and the dog’s lineage.
+No matter how cute the puppy looks, you still need to research the breeder and the dog’s lineage.
 Given the potential health risks, it may save you money and heartache down the line.